goguedukondal/Peaceful-resort/README.md

 ## Peaceful Resort App
-Peaceful Resort App is a web application that allows users to explore all rooms available,view details of a partcular room, filter rooms based on size, tyoe,pet allowance,breakfast availability, and room price.
+Peaceful Resort App is a web application that enables users to explore available rooms ,view details of a partcular room,and filter rooms based on size, type,pet allowance,breakfast availability, and room price.
 ## Features

-In this application, users can explore all rooms in the resort.
-They can book rooms according to their requirements.
+In this application, users can seamlessly explore all rooms in the resort and book accommodations according to their specific requirements.
+The application provides the following features:

+Peaceful Resort App
-The application allows users to filter rooms based on size, type, pet allowance, breakfast availability, and room price.
+Peaceful Resort App is a web application that enables users to explore available rooms, view details of a particular room, and filter rooms based on size, type, pet allowance, breakfast availability, and room price.

+Features
+In this application, users can seamlessly explore all rooms in the resort and book accommodations according to their specific requirements.
+The application provides the following features:

+Room Exploration: Users can explore all available rooms in the resort.
+Booking: Rooms can be booked based on individual preferences.
+Filtering: Users can filter rooms by size, type, pet allowance, breakfast availability, and room price.
+Navigation: Seamless navigation between different pages within the application.
-Users can navigate between different pages and view the services provided by the resort.
+Services Overview: Users can view the services offered by the resort.
+Room Details: Detailed information about each room is available for users to review.

-Additionally, they can see the details of a particular room.
-After booking a room, users can proceed to make payments.
+Payment Processing: After selecting and booking a room, users can proceed to make payments.

-For state management, I utilized the Context API, and for routing, I implemented `react-router-dom`.
+For effective state management, the Context API is employed, and react-router-dom is utilized for routing.

 ## Tecnologies Used
-React.js : Used for building the user interface and managing components .
+React.js: Utilized for building the user interface and managing components.

-Context API : Used for state management , ensuring a consistent and synchronized user experience.
+Context API: Employed for state management, ensuring a consistent and synchronized user experience.

 ## Installation and Usage